Animal material depots storing fish and seafood

 - apply protective coverings.

-However, animal material depots can't process any fish.
+But animal material depots can't process any fish.

-Meeting requirements for animal material depots
+Requirements for animal material depots holding fish and seafood

 - describing how you manage the risks of contamination